Correlation effects in magic-angle twisted bilayer graphene: An auxiliary-field quantum Monte Carlo study: Summary and discussion

 In this work, we investigated a model for twisted bilayer graphene that combines the BM model with realistic electron-electron Coulomb interactions.
 To minimize the difference between real materials and the model, we consider a mean-field correction to remove the double counting of Coulomb interactions and tune the ratio $\kappa$ to include the effects of lattice relaxation.
 We employ HF and AFQMC to study this model at three typical integer fillings, in order to probe and quantify the effect of electron correlation.

 We implemented state-of-the-art phaseless AFQMC to enable an accurate and systematic study of the ground state of the IBM model for a range of parameters and fillings.
 By controlling the sign problem with the phaseless constraint, we perform calculations in the ground state and in lattices as large as $12\times 12$ to reach the thermodynamic limit.
 Numerical Hartree Fork is first carried out to produce mean-field candidates of the ground states.
 Based on symmetry breaking in perturbation theories, these mean-filled states are correlated insulating states with either K-IVC or C2T symmetry breaking.
 We then use the HF states as trial wave functions for AFQMC and determine the actual ground states.
 The work presented here paves the way for systematic studies of realistic models of MATBG.
 The same AFQMC technology we have set up can be directly applied to reach beyond the integer fillings studied here.
+It can also be adopted to study the effect of Kekulé phonons via a non-retarded two-body attraction \cite{TBG_Phonon_1, TBG_Phonon_2}.

 The outcome of these calculations is summarized as ground state phase diagrams for the IBM model for different integer fillings as a function of the tunneling ratio $\kappa$.
 Our results at charge neutrality are consistent with those from previous sign-problem-free QMC studies which focused on limited parameters \cite{DQMC_2022_Johannes, DQMC_2021_CPL, DQMC_Huang_2024_TBG_Qfilling}.
 At charge neutrality and half-filling, we observe an insulator-metal transition with a loss of spin gap and K-IVC long-range order.
 The results suggest that this transition is the result of many-body effects driven by competition between topological band and Coulomb interaction.
 At quarter-filling, we observe an insulator-metal transition that comes with a restoration of C$_2$T symmetry and an emerged inter-valley-correlated state.
 Our results indicate that the transition can be qualitatively described by HF.
 We observe the restoration of C$_2$T symmetry confirming conclusions of a previous study which did not include valley degree of freedom \cite{QC_LinLin_faulstich2022interacting}.
 An extra spin-polarized IVC state is seen in our study.
 We also investigate the ground state phase diagram at three-quarter-filling.
 As a function of $\kappa$ it shows both features from both charge neutrality/half-filling and quarter-filling.